 All weekly Homework must be submitted online via Gradescope.
 Please create an account and use entry code 9PRV3V.

 Homework solutions should be written and submitted individually, but discussions among students are encouraged.

 There will be 30% penalty for late homework submitted by Friday 1:30pm.
 No grade will be given to homework submitted afterwards.
 (Note: This is only valid for homeworks, there is no late submission allowed for the online quizzes).

 Dissemination of Course Information

 The main class website (http://www.stanford.edu/class/ee368) contains the class schedule, assignments, software tutorials, and general class information.

-Lecture videos and interactive quizzes are available in the OpenEdX platform:
+Lecture videos and interactive quizzes are available in the platform: EE368/CS232 Canvas Website

-All students enrolled in the class through Axess will be automatically placed on the email list email@example.com, the Piazza list, and the OpenEdX enrollment list.
+All students enrolled in the class through Axess will be automatically placed on the email list firstname.lastname@example.org.

-For tutorials on Android which are customized for this class, please look here.
+For basic tutorials on MATLAB, please look here.

 Please contact us if you have any questions about this page.